opengamedata/opengamedata-doc/source/Coding_Conventions.md

 - None of these are really *mandatory* in any sense, but they do help keep things consistent and organized.
 - Most of the codebase(s) are written in Python, so most of these conventions are Python-focused.

+## Software Platform

+We use the software packages and versions listed in our Open Game Data Reference Platform [document](./software_platform.md)

 ## Casing